 Wave Series: This group is a spreading variety (about 4 feet wide) that blooms abundantly without the need to be trimmed back.
 It is tolerant of both heat and drought.

-A good potting soil with fertilizing every 2 weeks is recommended for containers.
-Mixing in time release fertilizer, like our Rose and Flower Fertilizer Mix, will help keep them looking good.
+- A good potting soil with fertilizing every 2 weeks is recommended for containers.
+Mixing in time release fertilizer, like the Down to Earth Rose and Flower Fertilizer Mix, will help keep them looking good.
 Do not let them dry out by keeping them well watered.
 The roots will fill up the container quickly.

 Need help with seed starting?
 We wrote a blog post on it.
 Read it HERE.